 Take a look at our in-depth article on Bamboo Propagation to learn more.

-For best results, try and break a small clump, with at least two or three culms, off of the main root ball.
+For best results, try to break a small clump, with at least two or three culms, off of the main root ball.
 You will need a sharp saw to make a clean cut.
 Do this during the growing season and when the soil is damp.
 Keep the roots of the cutting intact, and transplant quickly into fresh soil.

 Further reading